 - Automation “platforms” must bridge the technical communication gap between development and operational lifecycle tools, thus enabling organizational DevOps efforts.

 The key is establishing common data models and service architectures that enables the automation and a common communication language at a very technical level.
-If you have been following Willie’s posts on skydingo.com, then it should be clear why we think a CMDB architecture using an unstructured NoSQL technology like Neo4j is so valuable: Why I’m pretty excited about using NEO4J for a CMDB backend.
+If you have been following Willie’s posts on skydingo.com, then it should be clear why we think a CMDB architecture using an unstructured NoSQL technology like Neo4j is so valuable.

 In part 2 of this series I will illustrate an application example providing details on how it lacks hierarchical structure, and why the term “application” creates so many problems for DevOps in enterprise organizations.
 Then I’ll describe how we are working to solve the problem with our automation platform.